-Distinguish non-null & possibly-nul (aka nullable) types
+• Distinguish non-null & possibly-nul (aka nullable) types

+'''

 public @NonNull String hello = "hello";

+'''
-- to prevent null pointer bugs or detect (some/all?) of them earlier, at compile time - to improve efficiency (and remove runtime non-null checks, but dangerous, esp. in concurrent setting)

-Support for this has become mainstream:

-- C# supports nullable types written as A? or Nullable - In Java you can use type annotations @Nullable and @NonNull - Scala, Rust, Kotlin, Swift, and Ceylon have non-null vs nullable aka option(al) types - Typically languages then take the approach that references are non-null by default (as PREfast did)
+- to improve efficiency - to prevent null pointer bugs or detect (some/all?) of them earlier, at compile time - Support for this has become mainstream: - C# supports nullable types written as A? or Nullable - In Java you can use type annotations @Nullable and @NonNull - Scala, Rust, Kotlin, Swift, and Ceylon have non-null vs nullable aka option(al) types - Typically languages then take the approach that references are non-null by default (as PREfast did)